 Perhaps you are aware that at times you are drinking too much but do not want to give up alcohol.
 You have heard that some people who have had problems with alcohol are able to learn how to successfully moderate.
 You may have even tried several attempts to control your own drinking, but so far it hasn’t worked.

-Moderation Training (MT) may be the answer for you.
-This approach, guided by a coach who is well-trained in helping people succeed with it, generally takes several sessions over a period of at least 2 to 3 months.
-It beings with a careful history of your current and past drinking habits accompanied by alcohol assessment questionnaires that will address emotional and physiological consequences of your drinking.
-Along with this you will be given a detailed description of what this approach will involve.
+This approach, guided by a coach who is well trained in helping people succeed with it, generally takes several sessions over a period of at least 2 to 3 months.
+It begins with a careful history of your current and past drinking habits, accompanied by alcohol assessment questionnaires that will address emotional and physiological consequences of your drinking.
+Along with this, you may be given reading material and a detailed description of what this approach will involve.

 Common questions about the approach will be addressed, as well as questions related to your unique situation.
-Often a significant other may be invited to a subsequent session to hear about the approach and raise any concerns or questions of their own, with the aim of ultimately enlisting his or her support.
+Often a significant other may be invited to a subsequent session to hear about the approach and raise any concerns or questions, with the aim of ultimately enlisting his or her support.
 He or she may also be coached about specific ways of being supportive, and about behaviors that tend to be the most helpful as well as those to be avoided.

 My clients often find this handout helpful to share with partners.